southbite/freebase/README.md

 my_client_instance.onAll(function(e, message){

 			//message consists of action property - POST,PUT, DELETE
-			//and data property - the actual data that got PUT, POSTED - or the _id of the data that got DELETED
+			//and payload property - the actual data that got PUT, POSTED - or the _id of the data that got DELETED

 		}, function(e){